Barokai/FurnitAR/docs/index.markdown

 **About image targets and features**

 Vuforia about image targets
 > Image Targets represent images that Vuforia Engine can detect and track.
 The Engine detects and tracks the image by comparing extracted natural features from the camera image against a known target resource database.
-Once the Image Target is detected, Vuforia Engine will track the image and augment your content, [vuforia.com](https://library.vuforia.com/objects/image-targets).
+Once the Image Target is detected, Vuforia Engine will track the image and augment your content.
+Source: [vuforia.com](https://library.vuforia.com/objects/image-targets).

-Based on the best practices [vuforia.com](https://library.vuforia.com/objects/best-practices-designing-and-developing-image-based-targets), image targets should be rich in detail, have good contrast, shouldn't have repetitive patterns and have to have a certain format (8- or 24-bit PNG or JPG, must be RGB).
+Based on the best practices available at [vuforia.com](https://library.vuforia.com/objects/best-practices-designing-and-developing-image-based-targets), image targets should be rich in detail, have good contrast, shouldn't have repetitive patterns and have to have a certain format (8- or 24-bit PNG or JPG, must be RGB).

 The created image targets don't follow all these practices, therefor their rating is 1 out of 5 and 2 out of 5 in terms of a rating called "Augmentable".
 This rating is based on the features found in an image, to visualize this, here are some images: